liangchua/sentiment-analysis/README.md

 ### THE APP

-- this is the preview of the last page created which display the top 10 songs recommended for selected user, you may refer to "results" folder for other pages.
+- this is the preview of the sentiment analysis streamlit apps created, you may refer to "results" folder for more.

 ![Image](results/page3-deploy.png)